-- 18.1 USC is held accountable for any WIOA property/equipment shown on the property inventory for the program and will adhere to the Property Procurement rules as established by the Upstate Workforce Board and Spartanburg County, per Instruction Letter 13-13 Amendment #1. - 18.2 All purchases will be made in accordance with procedures outlined in the Property-Procurement Handbook. - 18.3 Property/equipment will be inventoried at least annually.
+- USC is held accountable for any WIOA property/equipment shown on the property inventory for the program and will adhere to the Property Procurement rules as established by the Upstate Workforce Board and Spartanburg County, per the local Instruction Letter. - 18.2 All purchases will be made in accordance with procedures outlined in the Property-Procurement Handbook. - 18.3 Property/equipment will be inventoried at least annually.
 WB staff will include inventory monitoring on their monitoring visits at least annually.